filipepfarias/Applied-Computational-Intelligence-2021.1/AppCompIntel/README.md

 - Some packages needs to be installed and this will throw an error asking you to ```add``` them.
 - The report is at ```\hw1\report\hw1.pdf```.

+## Homework 2 - (Finished)
+- The same instructions are valid.
+In this homework the linear regression in this work.